-One concern with the OBRs was reason for wanting them created in the first described it, the same individuals were showing up every night to protest and had a level of organization, and I&A needed the collection piece to definitively demonstrate that the violence was not random and that the individuals were connected.
-426 However, hunches or intuitions are not sufficient bases for collection, 427 and without more, creating intelligence products on USPERs in an attempt to make a connection - before there was a reasonable belief that the products furthered a national or departmental mission - would have been inappropriate.
-An analyst from FOD was tasked with developing a to meet directive.
+One concern with the OBRs was Mr. Murphy's reason for wanting them created in the first place.
+As Mr. Murphy described it, the same individuals were showing up every night to protest and had a level of organization, and I&A needed the collection piece to definitively demonstrate that the violence was not random and that the individuals were connected.
+However, hunches or intuitions are not sufficient bases for collection, and without more, creating intelligence products on USPERs in an attempt to make a connection - before there was a reasonable belief that the products furthered a national or departmental mission - would have been inappropriate.

+An analyst from FOD was tasked with developing a "link chart" to meet Mr. Murphy's directive.
 It became immediately apparent to this analyst that the OBRs "were thrown together.
 Didn't even know why some of the people were arrested.
-So I created one slide that had ."428 The information was turned over to CTMC "but there was nothing for CTMC to add with respect to the people identified .
-CTMC never published anything externally because they did not CTMC's strength is strategic analysis, not identity-focused analysis."
-Likewise, HITEC was tasked with conducting but they did not find any evidence that assertion was true.
+So I created one slide that had the dates and names of the persons arrested, no other connections."
+The information was turned over to CTMC to continue with the link analysis, "but there was nothing for CTMC to add with respect to the people identified as connected to the civil unrest; those individuals were not international terrorist subjects, they did not hit on the systems, and they were not flagged as domestic terrorists.
+CTMC never published anything externally because they did not find any links.
+CTMC's strength is strategic analysis, not identity-focused analysis."
+Likewise, HITEC was tasked with conducting a connection analysis to "determine if [the subjects] were part of some larger network that was directing or financing them," but they did not find any evidence that assertion was true.